ShubhM28/index-backtest-api/DECISIONS.md

   - Limits flexibility for custom dates.
   - Would make the service less dynamic for user-specific inputs.

-### 3. Custom Optimization Algorithms
+### 3. Using External Optimization Solvers

 - **Discarded**:
-  - Considered writing a manual greedy algorithm for optimized weighting.
+  - Initially used `scipy.optimize.linprog` to solve the portfolio optimization accurately.
 - **Why Not**:
-  - Could not guarantee mathematical optimality.
-  - Using a mature, tested solver (`scipy.optimize.linprog`) ensures correctness, speed, and maintainability.
+  - Based on project guidelines, reliance on external solvers was not allowed.
+  - Manual heuristic optimization was preferred to keep the solution lightweight, understandable, and free of external mathematical solvers.

+---

 ## Future-Proofing

 - **Scalable**:
   Codebase can handle larger datasets simply by switching data loaders or parallelizing date-wise operations.
 - **Extensible**:
-  Easy to add new calendar rules, new weighting strategies, or plug in new optimization solvers without breaking existing APIs.
+  Easy to add new calendar rules, new filtering methods, or new weighting strategies without breaking existing APIs.
 - **Production-Ready Foundations**:
-  Designed with clean error handling, input validation, and modular architecture to ease transition to real-world deployment environments.
+  Designed with clean error handling, input validation, modular architecture, and lightweight dependencies to ease transition to real-world deployment environments.

 ---